RubixML/ML/docs/preprocessing.md

 ```

 ## Standardization and Normalization
 Oftentimes, the continuous features of a dataset will be on different scales because they were measured by different methods.
 For example, age (0 - 100) and income (0 - 9,999,999) are on two widely different scales.
-Standardization is the processes of transforming a dataset such that the features are all on one scale.
+Standardization is the processes of transforming a dataset such that the features are all on one common scale.
 Normalization is the special case where the transformed features have a range between 0 and 1.
 Depending on the transformer, it may operate on the columns or the rows of the dataset.

 | Transformer | Operates On | Range | Stateful | Elastic |
 |---|---|---|---|---|